griffithlab/CIVIC_SVI_Course/quizzes/quiz_1.md

-{quiz, id: quiz_name_here, attempts: 10}
+{quiz, id: civic_intro, attempts: 10}

 ## Intro to Somatic Variant Interpretation quiz

-Put any other instructions your quiz takers need to know here like: Choose the best answer.
+Choose the best answer.

 {choose-answers: 4}
 ?
 What is an example of a cancer-specific variant database?